SrikrishnaBellam/Quick-ML-Refresher/README.md

 4) and for predicting I added log_class_priori with the likelihood to predict it

 and built a very simple Text Vectorizer

+## Calculus

+for the calculus quicj refresher, I have built a basic micrograd-autograd, followed by a simple MLP to test its implementation.